TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorguestagentstatusunavailablelinux.md

 # User Error Guest Agent Status Unavailable: Linux

 <!--issueDescription-->

-## VM agent unable to communicate with Azure Backup
+We have identified that your backup operation might have failed, because our backup service could not communicate with the VM guest agent.
 <!--/issueDescription-->

 ## **Recommended Steps**

 We have identified that your backup operation might have failed, because our backup service could not communicate with the VM guest agent.

-You can easily **self-resolve** this issues by following this [comprehensive STEP by STEP troubleshooting guide](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-by-step-guide-to-troubleshoot-backup-failures).
+You can easily **self-resolve** this issues by following this [comprehensive **STEP-by-STEP** troubleshooting guide](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#step-by-step-guide-to-troubleshoot-backup-failures).

 ## **Recommended Documents**